Kotaro Shimbara

-Kotaro Shimbara (新原 光太郎, Shinbara Kōtarō) is a Japanese racing driver who currently races in the F4 Japanese Championship.
+Kotaro Shimbara (新原 光太郎, Shinbara Kōtarō) is a Japanese racing driver who competes in the Super Formula Lights and Super Gt with B-Max Racing Team and TeamUp Garage respectively.

+He previously raced in the F4 Japanese Championship from 2021 to 2025, finishing third in 2024.

 Career

 Formula 4

 Shimbara made his racing debut in 2021 race in F4 Japan with TOM'S backed RSS team from the third round onwards.
 He finished fourteenth in the standings.

-He made his full season debut in Japanese F4 with Zap Speed in 2022.
+Shimbara made his full season debut in Japanese F4 with Zap Speed in 2022.
 He finished twentiethin the standings with one podium.
 In 2024, he returned to the series, racing with Kageyama Racing.
 He claimed pole in the first race, and a win after Ryota Horachi was disqualified in the last race at Suzuka.
-For 2025, he will stay in the series, moving to HFDP with B-Max Racing Team after winning the Honda Racing School scholarship with Rintaro Sato.
+For 2025, he would stay in the series, moving to HFDP with B-Max Racing Team after winning the Honda Racing School scholarship with Rintaro Sato.

 Personal life

-Shimbara interested to become a racing driver by riding a rental cart at the race cart at the race cart run by a friend of his father when he was 5 years old.
+Shimbara interested to become a racing driver by riding a rental cart at the race cart run by a friend of his father when he was five years old.
 In Nada Junior High and High School, he joined the rugby club for the purpose of building up his physical strength.
-He also entered the University of Tokyo in 2023, where he studies Economics.
+He also entered the University of Tokyo in 2023, where he studies economics.